Mahaan (2022 film): Critical reception

-Manoj Kumar R of The Indian Express gave 3.5 out of 5 stars stating that "Composer Santhosh Narayanan’s background score, cinematographer Shreyaas Krishna’s camera enriches the mood and atmosphere of Karthik’s vision.
-If Karthik had slowed the pace a little and dug deep into the period and atmosphere of his characters, Mahaan could have been his own version of “Once Upon a Time in America.”
+Manoj Kumar R of The Indian Express gave 3.5/5 stars stating that "Composer Santhosh Narayanan's background score, cinematographer Shreyaas Krishna's camera enriches the mood and atmosphere of Karthik's vision.
+If Karthik had slowed the pace a little and dug deep into the period and atmosphere of his characters, Mahaan could have been his own version of Once Upon a Time in America.
 But, that doesn't take away the fact that it is a spicy action-family-drama that in a way captures the moral and spiritual struggle of our time."
-Ranjani Krishnakumar of Film Companion stated after reviewing the film that "At two hours and forty-two minutes, Mahaan is a self-indulgent and vacuous film.
-At its best, it’s tiresome.
-At its worst, it’s an abomination."
-Aditya Shrikrishna of The Quint stated that "Vikram’s Gandhi transforms into ‘The Man with No Name’ in his sleep, belting out “get three coffins ready” like Clint Eastwood in A Fistful of Dollars.
+Ranjani Krishnakumar of Film Companion wrote "At two hours and forty-two minutes, Mahaan is a self-indulgent and vacuous film.
+At its best, it's tiresome.
+At its worst, it's an abomination."

+Aditya Shrikrishna of The Quint wrote "Vikram's Gandhi transforms into 'The Man with No Name' in his sleep, belting out "get three coffins ready" like Clint Eastwood in A Fistful of Dollars.
 But after a chance meeting with a beggar on his fortieth birthday and a harsh dressing down, and a day for himself without family, he takes matters into his own hands.
 A curious choice from Karthik on the beggar as a major plot shifter, almost like the witches in Macbeth or the ghost in Hamlet.
 Mahaan doesn't shy away from its larger Shakespearean themes."
-Vivek of Deccan Herald gave the film’s rating 3 out of 5 and also stated that "Mahaan begins with a quote from Gandhi that says, 'Freedom is not worth having if it doesn't include the freedom to make mistakes'.
+Vivek M V of Deccan Herald gave 3/5 stars and wrote "Mahaan begins with a quote from Gandhi that says, 'Freedom is not worth having if it doesn't include the freedom to make mistakes'.
 Karthik's mistakes while attempting unique stories can perhaps be forgiven.
-But the truth remains that since Petta, the director’s craft has seen a decline.
+But the truth remains that since Petta, the director's craft has seen a decline."